valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 - **Turn type** - whether the turn is a left turn, right turn, or is crossing another road.
 The cost applied to the turn type also needs to know if driving is done on the left side or right side of the road.
 While left turns are generally more costly in the US than right turns, the opposite holds in UK.
 - **Likelihood of stopping** - higher costs should be applied where there is a high likelihood of stopping when going from one road to another.
 Examples are when crossing a higher class road while on a lower class road.
 The opposite occurs when on a higher class road - transitions at intersections of lower class roads often do not require a stop.
 - **Name consistency** - this one is less intuitive.
-But applying small cost penalties when going from a road with one name onto one with a different name can lead to "simpler" route paths where there are less maneuvers or turns that need descrition.
+By applying small cost penalties when going from a road with one name onto one with a different name can lead to "simpler" route paths where there are less maneuvers or turns that need description.

 In addition to these general cases, edge transition costing can be used to apply penalties for specific cases like crossing a country border, going onto a toll road, entering a road that has private access, and other cases where the route path might want to avoid specific roads or types of conditions!